takanuva15/MenuClip/README.md

 1. Extract it to a directory named "MenuClip" wherever you store your scripts.
 1. Double click on `main.ahk` to run it.

+## Configuring the Script

+1. To adjust the number of clips to store or how many characters of each clip are shown in the menu, adjust the respectively-named variables in `main.ahk` and re-run the script.

 ## Contributing
 I welcome any contributions that fix bugs or provide additional functionality (please format the code cleanly).
 Please check with me before developing a PR that is out-of-scope of this application (eg a rotating clip-paste function which [ClipJump](https://github.com/aviaryan/Clipjump) already does, or something that assigns presets like [this](https://www.autohotkey.com/boards/viewtopic.php?t=65004) already does).

 In addition, if you are not restricted from downloading & running exe files on your computer, you can download [ClipClip](https://clipclip.com/) for Windows, which is a free, full-fledged clipboard manager that serves the same function as MenuClip but with better functionality.
 (If you're on a Mac, you can download [ClipMenu](http://www.clipmenu.com/) which has the same essential features)

 ## Notes
 A [similar application](https://autohotkey.com/board/topic/69834-probably-yet-another-clipboard-manager/) was posted on the AutoHotkey forum by [spg SCOTT](https://www.autohotkey.com/boards/memberlist.php?mode=viewprofile&u=66846).
 It also fulfills the purpose of a context-based clipboard manager.